dpcv/cullavagga/dpcv-project.md

 ## Bibliography

-- Allon, M., Salomon, R., Jacobsen, G., Zoppi, U. (2007). “*Radiocarbon Dating of Kharosthi Fragments from the Schøyen and Senior Manuscript Collections*”.
+- Allon, M., Salomon, R., Jacobsen, G., Zoppi, U. “*Radiocarbon Dating of Kharosthi Fragments from the Schøyen and Senior Manuscript Collections*”.
 In Jens Braarvig (Eds.), *Buddhist Manuscripts in the Schøyen Collection*, vol. iii: pp. 279–291.
-Oslo, Norway: Hermes Publishing.
+Oslo, Norway: Hermes Publishing, 2007.
-- De Silva, W.A.. *Catalogue of Palm Leaf Manuscripts*, Colombo 1938, No. 2363
+- De Silva, W.A. *Catalogue of Palm Leaf Manuscripts*, Colombo 1938, No. 2363
-- Fernando, P. E. E. 1982. “*Note on Three Old Sinhalese Palm Leaf manuscripts*”, The Sri Lanka Journal of the Humanities 8, no. 1/2: 146–157.
+- Fernando, P. E. E. “*Note on Three Old Sinhalese Palm Leaf manuscripts*”, The Sri Lanka Journal of the Humanities 8, no. 1/2: 146–157, 1982.
-- Lancaster, Lewis. “*Digital Input of Buddhist Texts*” in Damien Keown, Charles S. Prebish, *Encyclopedia of Buddhism*, pp 288–296, Routledge 2013.
+- Lancaster, Lewis. “*Digital Input of Buddhist Texts*” in Damien Keown, Charles S. Prebish, *Encyclopedia of Buddhism*, pp 288–296, Routledge, 2013.
 - Nyanatusita, Bhikkhu “*Pali Manuscripts of Sri Lanka*”, in *From Birch Bark to Digital Data: Recent Advances in Buddhist Manuscript Research*.
 Papers Presented at the Conference “Indic Buddhist Manuscripts: The State of the Field”, Stanford, June 15–19, 2009, edited by Paul Harrison and Jens-Uwe Hartmann, and published by Österreichische Akademie der Wissenschaften Wien in 2014.
 - Sujato, Bhikkhu and Brahmali, Bhikkhu. *The Authenticity of the Early Buddhist Texts*.
 Oxford Center for Buddhist Studies, 2014.
+- Von Hinüber, Oskar. *The Oldest Pali Manuscript*.
+Akademie der Wissenschaften und der Literatur, Mainz, 1990.